 1 Tbsp olive oil

-1 cup low-sodium chicken stock or water (stock gives you a richer flavor)
+1 cup/240 ml low-sodium chicken stock or water (stock gives you a richer flavor)

 2 Tbsp fresh spearmint leaves (mint will also do – this is a good recipe to try out those rarer varieties such as lemon or apple)

-2. Mix all the spices from the salt to pepper in a small bowl.
-Pat the chicken pieces dry with clean paper towels and then rub the chicken generously with the spice mix.
-Then transfer the chicken to a baking dish, stick the peach halves between the chicken pieces along with the garlic cloves.
+- Mix all the spices from the salt to pepper in a small bowl.
+Pat the chicken pieces dry with clean paper towels, then gently rub the chicken with the spice mix.
+Then transfer the chicken to a baking dish, and stick the peach halves between the chicken pieces and the garlic cloves.
 Drizzle the olive oil and then add the chicken stock.
-Transfer to the oven and bake for at 45 to 50 minutes or until the chicken turns golden brown and the skin is crispy and the internal temperature reaches 165F/74C.
-You should baste the chicken a few times with the liquids in the pan (I do this two to three times about every 15 minutes).
-Remove from oven when done and let it rest for about 5 minutes before garnishing with the mint and parsley.
+Transfer to the oven and bake for 45 to 50 minutes or until the chicken turns golden brown, the skin is crispy, and the internal temperature reaches 165F/74C.
+Baste the chicken a few times with the liquids in the pan (I do this two to three times about every 15 minutes).
+Remove from oven when done and let it rest covered for about 5 minutes before garnishing with the mint and parsley.
 Serve hot or warm.
 Leftovers will be good if stored in an airtight container for up to 4 days in the refrigerator.